MSCI Safety and Wellbeing Actions – COVID-19

 - MSCI maintains a Virtual Office Recovery Environment that has been tested with every business function and remains ready for use.

 - Senior management regularly reviews the MSCI Pandemic Plan with the Business Continuity, HR and Facilities teams.
-The most recent update was performed in January.

 - MSCI functional teams’ BC Program strategy plans (including remote working and transfer of function) are updated and tested annually.